-LONDON (Reuters) – Following are the five big themes likely to dominate thinking of investors and traders in the coming week and the Reuters stories related to them.
+LONDON (Reuters) – Following are the five big themes likely to dominate thinking of investors and traders this week, and the Reuters stories related to them.

 1/ THE I WORD